 Thanks to Machine Learning, the company is not only able to predict highly accurately the spread of the virus throughout the world, but to determine what are the exact parameters that influence the spread.
-This can be used as a decision making system to influence policies and measures to mitigate the spread of the virus, while exactly knowing what can be the impact of the model.
+This can be used as a decision-making system to influence policies and measures to mitigate the spread of the virus, while exactly knowing what can be the impact of the model.

 This model can also be used to understand how global supply chains are and may be impacted by COVID-19.

-It is very likely that like the rest of the countries of the world, the number of officially confirmed cases in Taiwan is likely far higher than the true number on the ground, since there are people who have the disease and don’t know it, or have such mild symptoms that they don’t seek care or testing.
-Nevertheless, the country had managed to keep an extreme low number of confirmed cases as opposed to what is has been expected, by quickly responding to the virus thread by using big data and implementing new technologies.
+It is very likely that like the rest of the countries of the world, the number of officially confirmed cases in Taiwan is likely far higher than the true number on the ground, since there are people who have the disease and don't know it, or have such mild symptoms that they don't seek care or testing.
+Nevertheless, the country had managed to keep an extremely low number of confirmed cases as opposed to what is has been expected, by quickly responding to the virus thread by using big data and implementing new technologies.

 The novel virus has been circulating among humans for barely three months, but several biotech firms have already created drugs that target the COVID-19 disease.
-One of the secret weapons for the fast response is Artificial Intelligence.
+One of the secret weapons for fast response is Artificial Intelligence.

 The researchers around the world applauded for the quick response of Chinese scientists in decoding the genetic sequence of the virus, dubbed SARS-CoV-2, and posting the results in a public database on January 10.
 It took one biotech firm in San Diego, Inovio Pharmaceuticals several hours over the course of that weekend to generate a vaccine candidate based on the genetic blueprint received from the Chinese researchers.
 Innovie plugged the viral sequence into its machine learning system, dubbed SynCon, which took just three hours to generate a "fully designed" DNA-based vaccine for prevention of infection with the COVID-19 virus, called INO-4800.
 The drug is currently in preclinical trial, with animal trials starting soon.

 Moderna Therapeutics took a similar approach with its modified messenger RNA (mRNA)-based vaccine for COVID-19, which is also in a clinical trial.
-Once the genetic blueprint was made public, it took researchers from Moderna just two days to finalize the sequence for their vaccine, and twenty –three days later, Moderna had the mRNA-1273 vaccine ready for a clinical trial.
+Once the genetic blueprint was made public, it took researchers from Moderna just two days to finalize the sequence for their vaccine, and twenty-three days later, Moderna had the mRNA-1273 vaccine ready for a clinical trial.

 Drug development is a traditionally very slow process based on trial and error.
 Getting drugs to human clinical trials can often take months, if not years.
-However, with COVID-19 threatening many human lives across the world, the researchers are teaming up with Artificial Intelligence to discover a treatment which could stop the virus outbreak.
+However, with COVID-19 threatening many human lives across the world, the researchers are teaming up with Artificial Intelligence to discover a treatment that could stop the virus outbreak.

-If you are curious about AI and the ways your organization can leverage this technology to make smarter and data driven decisions, book a short introductory slot, or simply send us your questions and our team will answer them shortly.
+If you are curious about AI and the ways your organization can leverage this technology to make smarter and data-driven decisions, book a short introductory slot, or simply send us your questions and our team will answer them shortly.

 Last but not least, make sure you subscribe to the Kantify newsletter where we regularly share insights about applied machine learning.